eXascaleInfolab/HARP/README.md

 	git clone https://github.com/GTmac/HARP.git
 	cd HARP
 	pip install -r requirements.txt
+	# Link the aforementioned libraries if they have not been installed
+	ln -sr ../deepwalk/deepwalk src/
+	ln -sr ../magic-graph/src/magicgraph src/

 # Usage
 To run HARP on the *CiteSeer* dataset using *LINE* as the underlying network embedding model, run the following command: